 Here's some details for the LDAP import:

 The structure will be created based on the result from the LDAP server.
 When creating the predefined structure a query will be sent to the LDAP server with the configuration specified and fetch the result.
 Based on the result an object type hierarchy will be created.
 Each node (identified by DN) that has children will be treated as an object type and created.
-The attributes belonging to the Insight object type will be the attributes found on the node in the LDAP server.
+The attributes belonging to the Assets object type will be the attributes found on the node in the LDAP server.

 If the result returned by LDAP server retrieves objects that don't have children, then it will be not possible to create a predefined structure automatically and it should be created manually.